 Holga Lens - I ordered this lens right after I received the camera, just to experiment a little before using up my film and paying a fortune for it to be developed (before I discovered the Walmart secret).
 I like being able to take photos and see them right away, but you can't do the double exposures with digital.
 They are still super dreamy and you have instant gratification!

-I would like to try this lens, as well.
+this lens, as well.
 I'm not sure if it will be any different than the Holga Lens, but it's worth a shot!
 The Holga Lens was just $25, this one is $60.
 So, the Holga Lens is more economical, especially if they take similar photos.

 Any camera is fun to use when you have adorable subjects and are making priceless family photos!